 Social software enables you to reach a lot of new people simultaneously.
 It is great for sharing information to a large audience at one time.
 You can scale up your user list at any time without losing any functionality.

 We live in the time of expanding social networks, where people are receiving news and updates via Twitter and Facebook in real-time.
-As high as 75% or more of young adults are connected to their friends and family throughout the day via their mobile devices.
+As high as 84% of young adults in the United States are connected to their friends and family throughout the day via their mobile devices.
 They are already familiar with many of the tools of social collaboration software and can adapt to a new platform very quickly.
 You can engage these members of your team effectively by communicating in different ways through your social collaboration software.

 7. You will build trust with transparency.